jimr/py-projectmill/README.md

 Install with `pip install -e .` or `python setup.py install`.
 If you're using Python 2.7, there are no dependencies unless you want to run the tests.
-If you're using Python 2.6, you will need to `pip install -r requirements-2.6.txt` (2.6 doesn't include `argparse`, which is required).
+If you're using Python 2.6, 3.0, or 3.1, you will need to `pip install -r requirements-X.Y.txt` (2.6 / 3.0 / 3.1 don't include `argparse`, which is required).

-Not yet tested with 2.5 or 3.x.
+Not yet tested with 2.5 or 3.x, but it ought to work with both.

 ## Configuration